Audi Brake Pad Warning Light

 What Do I Do If the Audi Brake Pad Warning Light Comes On?

 If you get the Audi brake pad warning light, there are a few things you can do to try and fix the problem.
 First, make sure you have enough brake fluid in your system.
 Next, try bleeding the brakes by forcing air into the system until the warning light goes off.
-If neither of these remedies work, it may be time to replace your Audi’s brake pads and all you need to do is take your Audi in for service.
+If neither of these remedies works, it may be time to replace your Audi's brake pads, and all you need to do is take your Audi in for service.

 How to Fix an Audi Brake Pad Warning Light